-Deployment Support -- Assists you and your family during all phases of the deployment cycle, providing workshops and services to help meet the challenges of deployment, as well as information and referral to deployment-related resources.
-Services include pre-deployment education briefings for deploying members and families; sustainment support services such as email connectivity, video phone and web camera connectivity, morale calls, applicable Air Force Aid Society programs such as "Give Parents a Break" and "Car Care Because We Care," and return/reunion/reintegration support.
+- Deployment support assists you and your family during all phases of the deployment cycle, providing workshops and services to help meet the challenges of deployment, as well as information and referral to deployment-related resources.
+Services include education briefings for deploying members and families, support services, morale calls and service-specific programs.

-Relocation Assistance -- Provides an array services to meet you and your family's needs when experiencing a permanent change of station (PCS) move.
-Services include, but are not limited to various relocation workshops (i.e., buying/selling a home) to help you prepare for a move; access to Plan My Move and Military Installations Directory, web-based information systems that provide in-depth information on world-wide installations and communities; where offered, a loan closet for temporary loan of needed/basic household items while awaiting household goods; and assistance with in-transit emergencies.
-The Center works with other base agencies to keep relocation information current, timely and relevant to allow you to make informed decisions to ensure you experience a smooth and successful move.
+- Relocation assistance provides an array services to meet your moving needs.
+Relocation services include, but are not limited to, relocation workshops that help you prepare for a move, information on installations and communities worldwide and, where offered, a loan closet for basic household items.
+Relocation assistance also includes assistance with in-transit emergencies.
+Military and Family Support Centers work with other installation agencies to keep relocation information current, timely and relevant to allow you to make informed decisions and ensure you experience a smooth and successful move.

-Personal Financial Management -- Provides information, education, and one-on-one financial counseling to assist members and families maintain financial readiness.
-Services are designed to address pertinent money management issues throughout an Air Force member's active-duty lifecycle and into retirement.
-Financial readiness educational opportunities ranges from basic spend planning to long-term investing.
+- Personal financial management provides information, education and one-on-one financial counseling to assist you and your family in maintaining your financial readiness.
+Services are designed to address money management issues throughout your active-duty lifecycle and into retirement.
+Financial readiness educational opportunities range from basic planning to long-term investing.

-Information and Referral -- An integral function of the family center, information and referral services can assist you in identifying and clarifying needs to determine appropriate forms of assistance and help locate needed services and programs available both on and off your installation, and national resources.
+- Information and Referral can assist you in identifying and clarifying needs to determine appropriate forms of assistance and in locating services and programs available both on and off your installation.

-Transition Assistance -- The Transition Assistance Program (TAP) prepares separating, retiring, and demobilizing service members (and their families) with information, skills, and knowledge necessary for a successful transition from military to civilian life.
-The first step in your transition process is to complete the congressionally-mandated Preseparation Counseling session, which furnishes detailed information on the various benefits and services available to you.
-Each Center is staffed to provide personalized assistance for all your transition-related needs.
+- The Transition Assistance Program prepares separating, retiring and demobilizing service members (and their families) with the information, skills and knowledge necessary for a successful transition from military to civilian life.
+The first step in your transition process is to complete the congressionally mandated pre-separation counseling session, which furnishes detailed information on the various benefits and services available.

-Family centers may also provide other services, such as counseling, family advocacy, fitness and recreation programs and exceptional family member support.
+Military and Family Support Centers may provide other services, such as counseling and family advocacy.
 Services vary by location.

 Installation Specific Information